 An interesting side note with Jam is that it can mellow out volatile monoterpenes that may otherwise cause lung irritation for daily dabbers.
 My friend Sean (@losgardens) has told me the rosin jam I made with his cot cake cultivar is a more suitable daily driver when compared to the cold cured version of the same hash.
-The jam-tek process can make a fresh frozen hash rosin more reminiscent of a dried version without the associated oxidation (darkening of material).

 Tools Needed: